ipfs/ipfs-docs/docs/how-to/default-profile.md

 > "prefix": "leveldb.datastore",
 ```

-IPFS uses the `flatfs` profile by default. `flatfs` is implemented using LevelDB, which is why you also see another line in the output with `leveldb.datastore`, but they both refer to `flatfs` datastore.
+IPFS uses the `flatfs` profile by default, which in turn uses LevelDB internally.
+That's why you see `leveldb.datastore` in the command output, even though both prefixes refer to the `flatfs` datastore in this case.

 If you previously configured your IPFS node to use another profile, let's say `badgerds`, the above command would output the following: